cudazi/cudazi-wp-review/README.md

 # WordPress Review Helper

 WordPress plugin to assist in theme checks.
+Displays notices using admin_notices hook.

 ## Checks Performed by Plugin

 * Checks if front page setting was changed from "Your Latest Posts"
-* Checks if WooCommerce support was added, reminds to install plugin and test
+* Checks if WooCommerce support was added, reminds to install plugin and check these areas
-* Checks if do_shortcode fiter is added to widget text.
+* Checks if do_shortcode filter is added to widget text.
 (Note: Plugins can trigger this)

 ## Settings Changed by Plugin